CeciliaSG/pp1_cocktail_evening/README.md

 ### Media

 - Images were downloaded from [PNG Tree](https://pngtree.com/).
-- The Icons in the footer was taken from [FontAwesome] (https://fontawesome.com/).
+- The Icons in the footer was taken from [FontAwesome](https://fontawesome.com/).

 ### Acknowledgements